scozv/blog/src/content/blog/2013-12-21-how-to-make-code-of-algojs-run-in-nodejs-as-in-browser.md

 ---
-layout: post
 title: "How to Make Code of Tango.js Run in Node.js as in Browser"
+postSlug: compile-tangojs-in-nodejs
+pubDatetime: 2013-12-21 22:56:45+08:00
 description: ""
 category: "guide"
 tags: ["ci", "unit", "grunt"]
 lang: en
 ---

 {% include JB/setup %}

 > I have planed to run unit test by reading file as the input for algorithm like graph algorithm for a few months (see [issue #18] [1]).
 However, it is not easy or effective to read local file from browser, even using `FileReader` in JavaScript.
 An alternative way is that we can read file using the file system of Node.js, where we write JavaScript code as in browser.
 >
-> So the top proiority is __making codes run appropriately in Node.js as they run in browser__, including the codes of unit tests.
+> So the top proiority is **making codes run appropriately in Node.js as they run in browser**, including the codes of unit tests.
 I am going to tell the details of this process today:
 >
-> * Making codes of algorithm work in Node.js, and
+> - Making codes of algorithm work in Node.js, and
-> * Making codes of unit tests work in Node.js, and
+> - Making codes of unit tests work in Node.js, and
-> * Introduce CI into my project.
+> - Introduce CI into my project.

 <!--more-->